bryonb97/markdown-cv/index.md

 ## Projects
 **Relativity Capstone Project**  // *Solo Project*

 An application that pulls data from the Open Weather API and a CSV file of airports around the world to calculate the weather, including wind direction, in the area around the airport that is queried.
 The call to the weather API returns a 2 week forecast of the airport that was searched.
-There is also a list of airports that is paginated and made more efficient by caching the API calls.
+There is also a list of airports that is paginated, an autocomplete for the search field and the lookup is made more efficient by caching the API calls.

 C#, React.js and Azure SQL DB